asynts/pico-os/Docs/Debug/0007_allocations-in-system-handler.md

     #5  0x1000f9f4 in isr_svcall () at /home/me/dev/pico-os/Kernel/cpu.S:78
     ```

+-   I had some difficulties, convincing the system handler to block until more requests come through.
+    Currently, I have that code commented out.

 ### Ideas

 -   I could add an `m_requested_system_call` flag and then handle that flag in another thread.